Benwithjammin/SimpleMathParser/README.md

   1. Clone this repo
   2. Enable nuget package restore in VS and build
   3. Run the MathParser .exe console application

+###Parser Rules
+The parser must be able to convert the following rules to operators

+Rules:

+a = '+', b = '-', c = '*', d = '/', e = '(', f = ')'

+The parser must respect left to right presendense, including inside of parentheses